tengkuirfan/tengkuirfan/README.md

 ## Hi there 👋

-Nothing to see here, really.
+A curious human, I see.
+Well, nothing to see here.

-I speak: Indonesian, English, Python, R, and SQL.
+Fun fact about me: I'm multilingual.
+I speak Indonesian, English, Python, R, and SQL.

 <!--
 **tengkuirfan/tengkuirfan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.